awslabs/kubeflow-manifests/docs/deployment/add-ons/storage/efs/README.md

 ## 2.0 Setup EFS

 You can either use Automated or Manual setup to set up the resources required.
-If you choose the manual route, you get another choice between static and dynamic provisioning, so pick whichever suits you.
-On the other hand, for the automated script we currently only support dynamic provisioning.
+If you choose the manual route, you get another choice between **static and dynamic provisioning**, so pick whichever suits you.
+On the other hand, for the automated script we currently only support **dynamic provisioning**.
 Whichever combination you pick, be sure to continue picking the appropriate sections through the rest of this guide.

 ### 2.1 [Option 1] Automated setup
-The script automates all the manual resource creation steps but is currently only available for Dynamic Provisioning option.
+The script automates all the manual resource creation steps but is currently only available for **Dynamic Provisioning** option.
 It performs the required cluster configuration, creates an EFS file system and it also takes care of creating a storage class for dynamic provisioning.
 Once done, move to section 3.0.
 1. Run the following commands from the `tests/e2e` directory as -
 ```